core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 03

-To avoid overlap of 'value' defined in different 'enumeration' statements, 'enumeration' defined in a Leafs of type 'union' MUST be encoded using a CBOR text string data item (major type 3) and MUST contain one of the names assigned by 'enum' statements in YANG.
+Values of 'enumeration' types defined in a 'union' type MUST be encoded using a CBOR text string data item (major type 3) and MUST contain one of the names assigned by 'enum' statements in YANG.
 The encoding MUST be enclosed by the enumeration CBOR tag as specified in {{tag-registry}}.

 Definition example from {{RFC7950}}: